 Hiya Vitamins is a children’s vitamin brand that’s marketed as a healthier alternative.
 The brand states the following on their website: “Many children's vitamins include added sugars, dyes, and gummy additives.
 So instead, we made Hiya.”

-In this article we’ll answer all of these questions and more, as we review medical studies on children’s multivitamins to see if the research suggests they're beneficial.
+In this article we’ll answer all of these questions and more, as we review clinical studies on children’s multivitamins to see if the research suggests they're beneficial.

 Do Children Even Need Multivitamins?